Frequently Asked Questions

 Can I see a work of art that is not currently on view?

 Please note that for security reasons, access to artworks is determined on a case-by-case basis and granted for research and scholarly purposes only.
-If you are planning on making a visit to the Gallery to view a particular work of art that is not on display, please call 716.270.8270.
+If you are planning on making a visit to the museum to view a particular work of art that is not on display, please call 716.270.8270.

 Permission for such use is granted at the sole discretion of the Albright-Knox Art Gallery though its contracted distributors.
 For full details, please visit the Rights & Reproductions section.